 As part of the system to prevent or reduce the physical transfer of contaminants by people and/or equipment from on-site, procedures will be instituted for the proper decontamination of anything leaving the Exclusion Area and Contamination Reduction Area.
-These procedures include the decontamination of personnel, protective equipment, monitoring equipment, clean-up equipment, Unless otherwise demonstrated, everything leaving etc. the Exclusion Area should be considered contaminated and appropriate methods established for decontamination In general, decontamination at the shall be followed. site consists of rinsing of equipment, personnel, etc., with some amounts of water and washing with detergent water solutions.
+These procedures include the decontamination of personnel, protective equipment, monitoring equipment, clean-up equipment, etc. Unless otherwise demonstrated, everything leaving the Exclusion Area should be considered contaminated and appropriate methods established for decontamination shall be followed.
+In general, decontamination at the site consists of rinsing of equipment, personnel, etc., with some amounts of water and washing with detergent water solutions.

+B. Procedure

-- B. Procedure - Personnel equipment worn into the Exclusion Area will be decontaminated upon leaving the Contamination Reduction Area.
-All equipment decontaminated will be air dried. - 2.
-The decontamination of equipment, material, and personnel used or working in the Contamination Reduction Area may be somewhat less complex than that used in the Exclusion Area. - 3.
-The spent solution, brushes, sponges, containers, stands, etc., used in the decontamination process must, until shown otherwise, be considered contaminated and must be properly disposed.
+1. Personnel equipment worn into the Exclusion Area will be decontaminated upon leaving the Contamination Reduction Area.
+All equipment decontaminated will be air dried.

+2. The decontamination of equipment, material, and personnel used or working in the Contamination Reduction Area may be some what less complex than that used in the Exclusion Area.

+3. The spent solution, brushes, sponges, containers, stands, etc., used in the decontamination process must be properly disposed.